-Thank you for the opportunity to provide highlights of the final report.
-DCF is using these findings to inform practice efforts and impact future actions to create positive outcomes for youth whose service interaction crosses over multiple systems.
-We look forward to sharing this information with our stakeholders and partners in the community who impact assessment and treatment networks.
+Thank you for the opportunity to provide highlights of the final report and key information on practice efforts to impact forwarding action and positive outcomes for youth whose service interaction crosses over multiple systems.
 I am happy to answer any questions the committee may have.